4DNucleome/PartSeg/docs/utils/index.rst

 .. data:: base_class_dict

-   dict with base class for given type of algorithm, kes are :py:class:`RegisterEnum` members
+   dict with base class for given type of algorithm, keys are :py:class:`RegisterEnum` members